Connectedness of the set of central Lyapunov exponents: Introduction

 Let $M$ be a compact boundless Riemannian manifold and $f$ be a diffeomorphism on it.
 For a periodic point $p$ of $f$, we denote by $\pi(p)$ the period of $p$.
 For a hyperbolic periodic point $p$ of $f$ of period $\pi(p)$ the sets

 are injectively immersed submanifolds of $M$.
-A point $x\in W^s(p)\,\cap\, W^u(p)$ is called a {\it homoclinic point} of $f$ associated to $p$, and it is called a {\it transversal homoclinic point} of $f$ if the above intersection is transversal at $x$.
-The closure of the transversal homoclinic points of $f$ associated to the orbit of $p$ is called the {\it homoclinic class} of $f$ associated to $p$, and denoted by $H(p,f)$.
+A point $x\in W^s(p)\,\cap\, W^u(p)$ is called a {\it homoclinic point} of $f$ associated with $p$, and it is called a {\it transversal homoclinic point} of $f$ if the above intersection is transversal at $x$.
+The closure of the transversal homoclinic points of $f$ associated with the orbit of $p$ is called the {\it homoclinic class} of $p$, and denoted by $H(p,f)$.
 Two saddles $p$ and $q$ are called {\it homoclinically related}, and write $p\sim q$, if Note that, by {\it Smale's transverse homoclinic point theorem} , $H(p,f)$ coincides with the closure of the set of all hyperbolic periodic points $q$ with $p\sim q$. \begin{definition} A compact invariant set $\Lambda$ is {\it partially hyperbolic} if it admits a splitting $T_\Lambda M=E^{ss}\oplus E^c\oplus E^{uu}$ such that

 furthermore, $E^{ss}$ is uniformly contraction and $E^{uu}$ is uniformly expansion; it means